‘Big Brother 19’ Spoilers: Alex Turns On Jason, Wants Kevin On Block – ‘BB19’ Chaos As House Turns On Cowboy

 — Big Brother Updates (@BB_Updates) August 27, 2017

 After the veto comp, half the BB19 house went in on Jason to try and get him to do what they wanted.
-What they want is for him to pull one of the couple off the block and renom Kevin.
-Paul, Christmas and Alex prodded Jason to put Kevin up as a renom according to Live Feed updates from Jokers Updates.
+What they want is for him to pull one of the couples off the block and renom Kevin.
+Paul, Christmas, and Alex prodded Jason to put Kevin up as a renom, according to live feed updates from Jokers Updates.
 Jason resisted then later told Paul he was on board with it but doesn’t like to be pushed.
-It soundsed like Jason will not do what the house wants and will leave condom squirreling Matt and Raven on the block to force Matt’s eviction.
+It sounded like Jason will not do what the house wants and will leave condom squirreling Matt and Raven on the block to force Matt’s eviction.

 BB19 house in turmoil when Jason won’t cave

-BB19 spoilers from the feeds that were burning up Twitter late last night showed Alex told Jason to do what they want and put Kevin on the block.
+BB19 spoilers from the feeds that were burning up Twitter late last night showed Alex telling Jason to do what they want and put Kevin on the block.
 To make things worse, she said she threw the HoH comp to him, and a frustrated Jason retreated to the backyard for a hot tub talk with Paul.
-Jason still has no clue that Paul is the architect of all the drama including the plot to oust Kevin who has never won a comp and couldn’t save himself if he tried.
+Jason still has no clue that Paul is the architect of all the drama, including the plot to oust Kevin who has never won a comp and couldn’t save himself if he tried.

 Someone finally takes a swing at #BBPaul. #BB19 pic.twitter.com/3RneLcqIGo